 The Ohio River Valley Water Sanitation Compact calls for the Ohio River to be in a satisfactory sanitary condition capable of maintaining fish and other aquatic life.
 The Commission assesses the degree of use support every two years, as the states are required by section 305(b) of the Federal Clean Water Act.
-Data from a number of monitoring programs are used in making use attainment assessments, including Bimonthly and Clean Metals sampling data, dissolved oxygen and temperature data, and fish population data used in the mORFIn.
+Data from a number of monitoring programs are used in making use attainment assessments, including Bimonthly and Clean Metals sampling data, and fish population and macroinvertebrate data used in the assessment.